 JPFA staff played an integral part in the design of the code of practice for forensic phonetic and acoustic practitioners, implemented by the International Association for Forensic Phonetics and Acoustics (IAFPA): IAFPA code of practice.

 Part of our commitment is to ensure a secure service.
-We have experience of handling sensitive materials, both in physical and digital formats, and work within a security framework in accordance with the Data Protection Act (1998) and more general guidance for the sector offered by the Information Commission.
-Further to this, our laboratory has been assessed and certified for security and all of our scientific and administrative staff have security clearance status.
+We have experience of handling sensitive materials, both in physical and digital formats, and work within an established security framework.
+Further to this, our laboratory has been assessed and certified for security, and all of our scientific and administrative staff have security clearance status.
 The laboratory has a secure CJSM email account through which we can receive instructions, documents and recordings.
+For more information, please contact email@example.com.